 VI.
 Professional Development 1.
 List a sampling of professional development activities that faculty and staff have engaged in during the last two years.
-Most of the faculty have attended one or more sessions of the Edward Teller Symposia conducted at Lawrence Livermore National Laboratories.
-These symposia focus on bringing current research on energy, chemistry, biology, etc. into the college curriculum.
-Other activities include courses on web design and classroom observation of exemplary faculty 2.
-What opportunities does your department take to share professional development experiences with colleagues?
-This is where mandatory HAZMAT and Chemical Hygiene Plan training would be necessary.
-Requiring PAID HAZMAT training for new hires should be a priority.
+Most of the faculty have attended one or more sessions of the Amatyc or CMC3.
+They also go to math lectures at Santa Clara.
+2. What opportunities does your department take to share professional development experiences with colleagues?
+The faculty are part of the PSME Technology program.
 3. In what ways have faculty shared, discussed, and used professional development activities to improve program effectiveness?
 The FT faculty share their online web information.
-The FT Faculty have developed a series of 10 minicourses to assist PT faculty in student limitations.
 4. In what ways have staff shared, discussed, and used professional development activities to improve program effectiveness?
 What professional development needs do you have in the coming years?
 SEE BELOW 5.
 Are there unmet or upcoming professional development needs among faculty in this program?
 If yes, then please explain a proposed plan of action for addressing this need and any necessary resources.
-The ACS (American Chemical Society) Conference is in San Francisco this coming March 2010 during part of finals week.
-Although it'll be hectic, I think if a team of us went, it'll start to get things flowing where we can really see new teaching methods presented that can be incorporated into our own classrooms and labs.
-We discussed maybe paying for a safety expert (someone in education) to come and give the FT faculty a deep training day; we can call it a safety summit?
-We also thought it would be a great idea to mandate safety training for all new PT faculty each quarter, for which everyone would be paid (say \$100, similar to the PT orientation), including the trainer, which would be a FT faculty member (just back from their safety summit)!
-Summary of Planning Goals and Action Plans

-VI.
-Professional Development 6.
+Have basic skills and math change meetings at FH.
+Summary of Planning Goals and Action Plans 6.
 What are your goals with respect to professional development and how will those goals be measured?
-HAZMAT inspection results minimized PT faculty have adequate support materials and training.
+PT faculty have adequate support materials and training.
 7. Are additional resources needed to accomplish professional development goals?
 If yes, identify the resource, as well as the purpose and rationale for each resource.
-Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning.
-Release Time + \$5K for consultant.
-HAZMAT Training Operations and Student Success + SAFETY \$3K ACS (American Chemical Society) Building a Community of Scholars
+Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning. \$3K Math Show Building a Community of Scholars